Britwad/GPTree/LivingDocument.md

 ##### End Of Week 8 - Peer Review

-* UI/UX Implement interactivity and navigation between screens
-  * Frontend Update the deck view and add generate flashcards flow
-  * Backend Generate flashcards

-##### End Of Week 9 - Final Release

 * UI/UX Go back to UX testing with people outside of class, continuing to change any confusing areas to create seamless website
   * Frontend Add test sections and result summaries
   * Backend Generate Quizzes

-##### End Of Week 10 - Individual retrospective
+##### End Of Week 9 - Final Release
+All Functional Requirements are implemented and tested.
+Mobile app is complete (time permitting)

 * UI/UX Finalize product, refining any UI inconsistencies, optimize performance
 * Frontend Final exhaustive testing of frontend/ polish.
 * Backend Adapt for mobile app version if we have time

-##### End Of Week 11
+##### End Of Week 10 - Individual retrospective

-* UI/UX: Finish 100% of the design with all cases working without any errors.
-PRESENT TO CLASS
-* Frontend: Finish 100% of the frontend of the website with all cases working without any errors.
-PRESENT TO CLASS
-* Backend:Finish 100% of the backend of the website with all cases working without any errors.
-PRESENT TO CLASS
+Product is ready, and is ready for presentation.

 ### Major risks that may prevent the completion of the project (And Mitigations)